slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Arguing as you're right.
 Listening as you're wrong.'*

-HOW TO: talk to people?
+HINT: How to talk to people?

+- listen.
+- smile.
+- don't ramble.
-Smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of accomplishments, don't be stubborn and listen.

-> *'Get better asking questions.
-They are more important than answers.'*
+- look for external catalysts as hints for stories and questions.
+Get better asking questions.
+They are more important than answers.

-> *'Storytelling is about the details.'*
+- talk about your passions instead of accomplishments.
+- don't be stubborn.
+You don't always have to get the last word.
+Make your point and leave it that way.
+Let go.

 > *'On improvisation is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don't judge.'*

 > *'Know how to lead a conversation and how to go with the conversational flow.
 Get out of your head and become more situationally aware, always looking for external catalysts.'*

-> *'You don't always have to get the last word.
-Make your point and leave it that way.
-Let go.'*

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-How to tell good stories?
+HINT: How to tell good stories?

 A good story does condenses a massive amount of information into a consumable and shareable form.
 Its primary purpose isn’t accuracy, but entertainment; and when it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

 > *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*

+> *'Storytelling is about the details.'*

 When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.